 Some of the highly efficient printers even print at the rate of 20 or sometimes 50 pages per minute, but they are extremely expensive but speak for the performance.
 Slow printers can really make the process quite annoying, so we suggest spending a little more.
 Although, here in the above-reviewed list, all the printers have a good speed on average.

 When we speak about accuracy for a sublimation printer, it means the graphics should be printed out as they are intended to be.
 There’s no compromise for the prints getting blurry or smudged.
 The color outputs should be of pure class.
 Neither should they be too bright nor too dull.

-Printing standards standalone as a sole great factor without which all the features, no matter how top-notch nature doesn’t matter at all.
-The printing quality should be highly exceptional or at least up to the mark that you can use for professional use.
+Printing standards stand alone as the sole great factor without which all the features, no matter how top-notch nature doesn’t matter at all.
+The printing quality should be highly exceptional or at least up to the mark that you can use it for professional use.

 For long-term and constant use, the energy consumption of the printer should be studied before buying.
 If the printer uses a good amount of energy, not only will it heat up quickly but also mess up the printing quality and accuracy.
 In addition, it’ll surprisingly increase your billing amount too.

 A printer for heavy-duty needs to use energy very precisely and effectively.
 Some of the technologies are built-in printers of canon, Mitsubishi, or Epson that excessively cut down the energy use to 0.5 watts or fewer.
 Other than that, built-in cooling technology can be a bonus, specifically if your printing works go on a constant basis without any serious breaks.
 Although, there are several other technologies in the new printers that keep the temperature in control, so must have a look at that.